Identical: similar in every detail; exactly alike.

-Dale Carnegie once said that, “a person’s name is to that person the sweetest and most important sound in any language.”
+Dale Carnegie once said, “a person’s name is to that person the sweetest and most important sound in any language.”

-That’s the reality for the thousands of men and women struggling with homelessness, poverty, unemployment and addiction who come to Springs Rescue Mission for help each year.
-They are people who, for one reason or another, have been marginalized and depersonalized by the circumstances of their struggle.
+That can be a harsh reality for the thousands of men and women struggling with homelessness, poverty, unemployment and addiction who come to Springs Rescue Mission for help each year.
+They are people who, for one reason or another, have been marginalized and depersonalized by the circumstances of their struggles.

-But people are not their temporal problems.
-Their true identities are not wrapped up in bank statements, fashion choices or where they lay their heads at night.
-They are as God made them and carry the name they were given.
-When evoked, someone’s name can help restore dignity and self-worth.
+But their true identities are not wrapped up in bank statements, fashion choices or where they lay their heads at night.
+They are as God made them and carry names that have the power to remind them of that fact.
+When evoked, calling someone by name can help restore dignity and self-worth.
 It can cause them to feel important and valued.
-It can remind them of who they are — the identity that sometimes gets lost along the way.
+It can remind them of who they are — the identity that may have gotten lost along the way.

 When speaking of the India’s social group of “untouchables”, activist and reformer B.R.
 Ambedkar said this: “Unlike a drop of water which loses its identity when it joins the ocean, man does not lose his being in the society in which he lives.
 Man’s life is independent.
 He is born not for the development of the society alone, but for the development of his self.”